tammyk7/auction-mvc/java/hydra-training-modules/Module_2_Replicated_state_machines_and_distributed_consensus/Module 2.md

 and Raft.
 However, we will only be discussing Raft as this relates specifically to Aeron and Hydra.

 ### What is Raft?
 Raft was created to be a more clear and simple alternative to Paxos.
-It divides nodes into leader, follower, and candidate roles and uses leader election and log replication to ensure consistency and fault tolerance.
+Its nodes are either into leader, follower or candidate state, and uses leader election and log replication to ensure consistency and fault tolerance.

 ## Raft leader election